sparkflows/sparkflows-docs/docs/installation/installation/windows-tgz/prerequisites-install.rst

 Install Microsoft C Runtime Library
 ====================

-Download and Install Microsoft C Runtime Library based on your system architecture.
+Download and Install Microsoft C Runtime Library based on your system architecture, As Hadoop does rely on some native libraries for certain operations (like filesystem access or compression), and on Windows, you may encounter DLL-related errors if these libraries are not properly set up.

 - Download from
     * https://www.microsoft.com/en-us/download/details.aspx?id=40784